yevdyko/CV/README.md

 My interest in technology and linguistics led me to the world of programming where I'm happy to apply my abilities in problem solving with a passion for design.

-I'm seeking an opportunity as a junior developer with exposure to the full-stack to continue developing my professional skills and become part of a motivated and enthusiastic team.

 ## Skills

 ### Web Development